stephansturges/Tator/readme.txt

 ## Licenses

-License for all third-party packages including Clip (OpenAI) are the users' own responsibility.
+License for all third-party packages including Clip (OpenAI) and SAM (Meta) are the users' own responsibility.

-YBAT code license can be found above.
+YBAT code license can be found above, and you can find the original repository here: https://github.com/drainingsun/ybat

-Anything added to the YBAT code is also MIT license with the license below:
+All the novel code is MIT license:

 Copyright (c) 2025 Aircortex.com